LiranNis/foreman-windows/doc/foreman.md

 - Do a lot of testing

 ### Hammer automation
-Moving templates folder to the foreman server and running `sh inject_hammer.sh` will automaticlly do steps II,III,V using hammer cli  for versions:
+Moving templates folder to the foreman server and running `sh inject_hammer.sh username password` will automaticlly do steps II,III,V using hammer cli  for versions:
 - Windows Server 2008
 - Windows Server 2008 R2
 - Windows Server 2012